klauern/blog/content/2016/jdk-9-linker.md

 - [Keynote Session: Mark Reinhold (covers Jigsaw)](https://www.youtube.com/watch?v=l1s7R85GF1A)

-## Building the Getting Started Guide for Jigsaw
+## Getting Started Guide for Jigsaw

-Now that build 111 has support for Jigsaw, we should be able to follow their [Module System Quick-Start Guide](http://openjdk.java.net/projects/jigsaw/quick-start) and get things rolling.
+Now that build 111+ has support for Jigsaw, we should be able to follow their [Module System Quick-Start Guide](http://openjdk.java.net/projects/jigsaw/quick-start) and get things rolling.
 I've started out building this Quick-Start guide and have put it on GitHub: https://github.com/klauern/modularity .
 I can't say that I have everything working, but I am pleased that things are working as smoothly as they are, considering this is--at best--an alpha release.

-###
+## Future Posts

+I don't have everything in a demo-able state, but I'm working on things and may have more to update as that above repository is updated.
+Stay tuned.